 “Nothing new.
 Nothing really at all.”

 “It’s a terrible tragedy, a terrible loss in any case!”
-Sam gulped his beer like a fish seeking water but swallowing air.
-“Although this isn’t one of your mystery novels.
+Sam gulped his beer like a fish swallowing air.
+“Although this isn’t your next mystery novel.
 I can see you mentioning your wife in the beginning to bring the reader into your situation.
 But not as anything central to the book, I’m sorry to say.
 I hope you understand.”

 “That’s not exactly what I had in mind.
 I’m thinking of it more as something to mention early on.”